 Carman-Ainsworth High School offers several Dual Enrollment options:

-The C-A STEM Early College is a program designed for students interested in the Medical Sciences, Engineering or other STEM careers and have at least a 3.0 cumulative GPA, with a good attendance and discipline record.
+The C-A STEM Early College is a program designed for students interested in Medical Sciences, Engineering or other STEM careers and have at least a 3.0 cumulative GPA, with a good attendance and discipline record.
 This program is 3 years, which includes a 13th year of high school.
 Students apply during their sophomore year.
 During their junior and senior years, they take 3-4 high school classes and 2 college classes each semester at CAHS.
 The UM-Flint instructors teach right at the high school.
-During the 13th year, students will take only one high school class (possibly online), and spend the rest of their day taking college classes of their choice on the UM-Flint campus.
+During the 13th year, students will spend their day taking college classes of their choice on the UM-Flint campus, using college classes to finish any HS requirements.
 Even though they are still in high school, they will be like any other college student, except C-A will be able to pay part of their tuition!
 While this is our most rigorous program, students will enter college with approximately 55 transferable college credits.
 There is an application/interview process required to enter this program.

 The DEEP (Dual Enrollment Educational Partnerships) Program is for students who wish to take classes for only one year.
 Those interested in the medical sciences join the students who are in their senior year of the CA STEM EC.
 The classes are held at CAHS and taught by UM-Flint instructors.
-If a student would rather take pre-law courses, they will join students at Swartz Creek High School for their college classes, and spend the rest of the day at CAHS taking 3-4 high school classes.
-Medical science classes are available to seniors only, while pre-law is available to both juniors and seniors.
+If a student would rather take general education college classes, they will join students from other area high schools on the UM-Flint campus or online.
 Students will graduate high school with 12-13 college credits.
 All students must have a cumulative GPA of 3.0 or higher, and a good attendance and discipline record, to be accepted.

-Over the last several years, students have been able to take college classes both onsite (at CAHS) or through Traditional Dual Enrollment with Baker College, Mott Community College and Kettering University.
-These classes are great for students that want a college experience but might not want to commit to a program.
-In recent years, Mott and Baker have both sent instructors to CAHS and taught classes such as American Sign Language, Oral Communications, African American Studies and Sociology, and Kettering offers online Calculus II and III.
-While 2018-2019 courses offered at CAHS are yet to be determined, if a student can provide their own transportation, they may take a course of their choice on campus, including many of Mott’s technical certificate programs.
-While there is not specific GPA requirement for Mott or Baker, students must be able to take a placement test and complete an orientation process.
+Over the last several years, students have been able to take college classes both onsite (at CAHS) or through Traditional Dual Enrollment with Mott Community College.
+These classes are great for students that want college experience but might not want to commit to a program.
+If a student can provide their own transportation, they may take a course of their choice on campus, including many of Mott’s technical certificate programs.
+There is now a 2.5 minimum GPA requirement for Mott, and students must be able to take a placement test and complete an orientation process.

-To learn more about the GC CTE EMC, contact Jennifer Thomas, GC CTE EMC Coordinator, Genesee Intermediate School District, by phone at (810) 591-3288 or by email at email@example.com.
+To learn more about the GC CTE EMC, contact Andrea Tomczak, GC CTE EMC Coordinator, Genesee Intermediate School District, by phone at (810) 591-3288 or by email at email@example.com.

-If your student is interested in learning more about any of the dual enrollment opportunities that Carman-Ainsworth offers, please have them talk to their counselor, or see Mrs. Thornton in the guidance office.
-You may also reach out to Mrs. Thornton by phone or email at 810-591-5456, firstname.lastname@example.org.
+If your student is interested in learning more about any of the dual enrollment opportunities that Carman-Ainsworth offers, please have them talk to their counselor, or see Mrs. Hamadeh in the main office.
+You may also reach out to Mrs. Hamadeh by phone or email at 810-591-5503, firstname.lastname@example.org.